 ICSP approved at EB November 2017 session.
-Latest Revision (03) approved by the RD in October 2018.
+Latest Revision (05) approved by the ED in November 2018.

 Instability and insecurity remain major challenges in the Democratic Republic of the Congo.
 The country’s main macroeconomic indicators have trended downwards in recent years while the prevalence of food insecurity and malnutrition is high across much of the country.